Jovito Palparan: House of Representatives

 Following his retirement from the military, Palparan has become the figurehead of Bantay, a political party that advocates anti-communism.
 In the 2007 congressional elections, Bantay garnered 169,869 votes and ranked 32nd among party-list groups, which was insufficient to allow it to send any representative to congress under the formula used at the time.
 However, in April 2009, the Supreme Court ruled that the number of seats in the House of Representatives be increased by 55, adopting a new formula for allotting seats to party list representatives.
 The ruling allowed Bantay to send Palparan as its representative to the House, and he was proclaimed on April 24, 2009.

-2016 Senate bid
+Senate bid

-He ran as an independent candidate for the Senate of the Philippines in the 2016 Philippine Senate election, sending his son, JC Palparan, to file his certificate for candidacy.
-He subsequently lost and placed 39th (out of 50 candidates) in the race for Senate, where he received only 1.87% of votes.
+He ran as an independent candidate for the Senate of the Philippines in the 2010 Philippine Senate election where he lost and placed 43rd in the race.
+He also ran in the 2016 Philippine Senate election, sending his son, JC Palparan, to file his certificate for candidacy.
+He subsequently lost once again and placed 39th (out of 50 candidates) in the race for Senate, where he received only 1.90% of votes.